How to Get Into Amherst College: Acceptance Rate & Strategies

 Amherst College’s “Yield Rate”

-Amherst College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 35%.
-This places them behind other top liberal arts schools which have the following yields: Williams College (46%), Pomona College (45%), and Swarthmore College (35%).
+Amherst College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 43%.
+This places them in same ballpark as other top liberal arts schools like Williams College, Pomona College, and Swarthmore College.